kubenstein/git-reminders/README.md

   # your fav text editor opens, and you can type some instructions
 ```

-To list all valid reminders for current commit:
+To list all valid reminders for current commit use `list` command.
+This is default command.

 ```
+  git reminder
   git reminder list
 ```